emberjs/data/README.md

 ### deleteRecord()

-To delete a model, implement the `deleteRecord()` method, and call the store's `didDeleteRecord()` method when completed.
+To delete a record, implement the `deleteRecord()` method, and call the store's `didDeleteRecord()` method when completed.

 ```javascript